 How do I schedule a visit to the law school?

 You are welcome to take a tour and visit a class.
 Please see our Visiting Colorado Law webpage for details.

-What is the tuition rate for the LLM programs for students starting in the program in the fall 2012?
+What is the current tuition rate for the LLM programs?

 I live outside the United States, is your catalog online?